camunda/camunda-docs/docs/reference/bpmn-processes/bpmn-primer.md

 ![](./assets/sequenceflow.png)

 You can think of process execution as tokens running through the process model.
 When a process is started, a token is spawned at the beginning of the model.
 It advances with every completed step.
 When the token reaches the end of the process, it is consumed and the process instance ends.
-Zeebe's task is to drive the token and to make sure that the job workers are invoked whenever necessary.
+Zeebe's task is to drive the token and to make sure the job workers are invoked whenever necessary.

 <center>
 <ReactPlayer